Two-Point Vorticity Statistics in the Inverse Turbulent Cascade: Conditional Expectations: Gaussian Approximation

-This expression for the conditional vorticity can be used to calculate the conditional velocity (\ref{condvel}) as well as the conditional dissipation (\ref{conddiss}) in the Gaussian approximation.
-Since the conditional velocity field turns out to be linear in the vorticities, we shall denote the present approximation as linear Gaussian approximation (LGA).
+This expression for the conditional vorticity can be used to calculate the conditional velocity~\eqref{condvel} as well as the conditional dissipation~\eqref{conddiss} in the Gaussian Approximation.
+We note that in the Gaussian Approximation the conditional vorticity is a linear function of the sample-space vorticities.